 Information we collect directly.
-We collect information that you provide to us, such as
+We collect information that you provide to us, such as:

 In addition, we may process your personal information where necessary to protect the vital interests of any individual.

-While the purposes for which we may process personal information will vary depending upon the circumstances, in general we use personal information for the purposes set forth below.
-Where GDPR or other relevant laws apply, we have set forth the legal bases for such processing in parenthesis (see above for further explanation of our legal bases).
+Purposes of processing.
+While the purposes for which we may process personal information will vary depending upon the circumstances, in general we collect, use, disclose and otherwise process personal information for the purposes set forth below, as well as the legal basis for such processing, as applicable under relevant laws (see above for further explanation of these legal bases):

 Our Services may use first party and third-party cookies, pixel tags, plugins, and other tools to gather device, usage and browsing information when users visit our Services.
-For instance, when you visit our Services, our server may record your IP address (and associated location information) and other information such as the type of your internet browser, your Media Access Control (MAC) address, computer type (Windows or Macintosh), screen resolution, operating system name and version, device manufacturer and model, language, and the pages you view and links you select on the Services, as well as date and time stamps associates with your activities on our Services.
+For instance, when you visit our Services, our server may record your IP address (and associated location information) and other information such as the type of your internet browser, your Media Access Control (MAC) address, computer type (Windows or Macintosh), screen resolution, operating system name and version, device manufacturer and model, language, and the pages you view and links you select on the Services, as well as date and time stamps associated with your usage of and activities on our Services.